A: Disabled Veterans Information: Chapter 31

-No, veteran's benefits, paid under any law
+A: No, veteran's benefits, paid under any law

-and administered by the VA should not be reported as income to the Internal Revenue
+and administered by the VA should not be reported as income to the

-Chapter 1606 benefits (MGIB- Selected Reserves)
+Active Duty) or Chapter 1606 benefits (MGIB- Selected Reserves)

 must verify their enrollment each month to the U.S. Department of

 Veterans Affairs in order to receive payment for that month.
 Your

 enrollment can be verified on the last calendar day of the month by

 using the Web Automated Verification of Enrollment (WAVE) system or

 by calling the toll free, Interactive Voice Response (IVR)

 35 do not have to verify their enrollment to the VA each